zuplo-samples/mysql-planetscale-postgrest/README.md

 # MySQL PostgREST

 Do you wish you could interact with your MySQL database via API/SDK like Supabase?
 Look no further!
 This project shows you exactly how to recreate the Supabase/PostgREST API and developer experience.
 [Try the demo](https://mysql-postgrest.zuplopreview.net/).
+You can also [read the walkthrough](https://zuplo.com/blog/2024/12/10/mysql-postgrest-rest-api) to get a better sense of how this works.

 ## Installation